iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 At the time of writing, included modules are:
 * **Authentication module** - manages user registration / logging in
 * **Profiles module** - build your player profiles without having to worry about database structures or synchronizing profiles between servers.
-* **Game Servers module** - allows to register game servers to master server, so that they can be found by players, or used to create matchmakers.
+* **Game Servers module** - allows to register game servers to master server, so that they can be found by players (**lobby**), or used to create matchmakers.
 Game servers can access player profiles and update them (give exp on kill, etc.)
 * **Spawner Servers module** - allows to spawn game servers on users request (user created game rooms).
 Spawned servers will have full authority - users don't need to act as hosts, which allows even **Browser and mobile users** to create game rooms - no need for relay servers or NAT punch-through.

 Servers and modules communicate to each other through **Barebones Networking API**